Dark HorseThe play of tones establishes a subtle field of spaces that expand and contract, creating moments of generosity and intimacy.

 Stage LeftStage Left is a place of anticipation and reflection; a place to gather and collect with friends and ideas, before and after a show.
 The prologue and the epilogue.
 A natural extension of the Arts Centre Melbourne experience.

-Sandy PointNestled into the dunes, four pavilions provide shade and shelter.
+Sandy PointNestled into the dunes, four pavilions provide shade and shelter, while an array of sprawling decks encourage time spent outdoors among friends and family.

 UoM, Parkville Campus